All Episodes

 It's exactly what it is.

-It's a dating site for married people.
+It's a dating site for marriage.

 And so they are in a position to know who is behaving as such.

-And according to AshleyMadison.com, which is a website that bills itself as the world's leading married dating service for discreet encounters, claims that Washington, D.C. is at the top of the list of America's least faithful cities.
+And according to AshleyMadison.com, which is a website that bills itself as the world's leading married dating service for discrete encounters, claims that Washington, D.C. is at the top of the list of America's least faithful cities.

-That means that DC ranked first in extramarital affairs.
+That means that D.C. ranked first in extramarital affairs.

-I guess Washington had 34,000, 157 signups on their website.
+And this website, ashleymadison.com, says that I guess Washington had 34,157 sign-ups on their website.

-More signups per capita in 2012.
+More sign-ups per capita in 2012.

 So 34,000 people in Washington signed up at AshleyMadison.com, which is a dating site for the married.